Graduate Catalog 2024-2025

 Conduct Authority

 Ultimate authority to govern student conduct rests with the University’s Board of Regents.
-The Board of Regents has delegated authority to the President.
-Subsequently, the University President grants authority to the Vice President for Enrollment and Student Experience to assume responsibility to oversee execution of the Code of Student Conduct.
-When appropriate, the Vice President for Enrollment and Student Experience may delegate conduct authority to additional University officials and committees in keeping with University policies, rules, and regulations.
+The Board of Regents has delegated authority to the President of the University.
+Subsequently, the President grants authority to the Division of Enrollment & Student Experience through the Assistant Vice President and Dean of Students, to the Office of Student Conduct and the Office of Institutional Equity (Title IX).

 University’s Scope Governing Conduct